Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Book Appointment

 A sprained thumb occurs when the thumb ligaments are stretched beyond their capabilities, sometimes leading to a tear in the ligament.
-This is usually as a result of excessive force bending the thumb backwards.
+This is usually a result of excessive force bending the thumb backwards.
 It is a common sports injury, but we most typically see thumb strains when someone falls onto an outstretched hand.

 In a chronic thumb ligament injury scenario, a recurrent strain of this ligament leads to chronic rupture (gamekeeper’s thumb.)